Gmurtaza57/Ambaflex_Trend/README.md

     ("Sorter C", "192.168.0.12", ["B3001", "B3002", "B3003"]),
 ]

-    Sorter Name → Display label in the GUI
+    Sorter Name – Label shown in the interface

-    IP Address → PLC’s IP address (replace with your site’s)
+    IP Address – PLC IP address (replace with your own)

-    Bed Tags → Tag prefixes for the beds you want to trend
+    Bed Tags – Tag prefixes for the beds you want to trend

-👉 All values here are placeholders.
-Replace them with your own site’s PLC info.
-🛠 Installation
+Installation

-1️⃣ Clone the repo
+    Clone the repository:

 git clone https://github.com/YOURUSERNAME/Ambaflex_Trend.git
 cd Ambaflex_Trend

-2️⃣ Install dependencies
+Install dependencies:

 pip install -r requirements.txt

-Dependencies include:

-    tkinter (bundled with Python on Windows)

-    pycomm3 (for PLC communications)

-    matplotlib (for real-time plotting)

-    PyMuPDF (to render PDFs)

-    Pillow (for image support)

-3️⃣ Run the app
+Run the application:

     python main.py

-📊 How to Use
+Usage

-1️⃣ Select a bed tag from the panel on the left.
+    Select a bed tag from the panel on the left.

-2️⃣ Watch the live proximity sensor graph update in real time.
+    View live proximity sensor signals on the graph.

-3️⃣ Click Pause to freeze the trend and scroll back (0.1s or 0.5s increments).
+    Use the Pause button to stop updates and scroll back in time.

-4️⃣ Click README Before Calling Controls to open the PDF help guide.
+    Open the built-in PDF viewer for the "README Before Calling Controls" guide.

-📦 Build an Executable
+Building an Executable

-This app is PyInstaller-compatible.
-To create a .exe for deployment:
+To create a standalone .exe file using PyInstaller:

 pyinstaller --onefile --noconsole main.py

-The compiled file will appear in the dist folder.
+The executable will be in the dist folder.
-🛡 Disclaimer
+Disclaimer

-This is an open-source framework for Controls & Automation teams.
+This is an open-source framework for Controls and Automation teams.

-    🚫 No proprietary IPs, names, or credentials are included.

-    ✅ Configure your own PLCs and bed tags before using in production.
+No proprietary IPs or site-specific data are included.
+Configure your own PLCs and bed tags before using in production.

-👨‍💻 Credits
+Credits

-Developed by the Controls Engineering Team – shared for the automation community.
+Developed by the Controls Engineering Team and shared for the automation community.